 - Student loan interest

 How to calculate your adjusted gross income

-Here’s how you calculate Josie’s AGI: Take her gross income of $60,000 minus her adjustments of $3,600 and you get an AGI of $56,400.
-Easy peasy!
+If you take your gross income of $60,000 minus your adjustments of $3,600, you get a calculated AGI of $56,400.

-What is modified adjusted gross income (MAGI)?
+What is modified adjusted gross income?

 - Any deductions you took for IRA contributions and taxable Social Security payments